whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Cultures Share Three Core Spiritual Practices.md

 What are your gifts?
 What can you give or do or be that would open your heart and let it sing?

-<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #5<br/>Discover your own sacred gifts</div>
+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #6<br/>Discover your own sacred gifts</div>
 <div class="rev-act-body">Did you know that each person -- including you -- has sacred gifts to share?
 There are many ways to find them.
-1) You could take time alone without distraction and consider what most matters to you, and how you can act in service of it.
-2) Consider what would be the most meaningful life you could imagine.
-3) Notice what brings you special joy and meaning already in life, and build on those things.
-4) Ask people around you when they have noticed you being the most joyful, enlivened, and engaged in life.<br/><br/>If you do not get a clear answer quickly, have patience and keep asking these questions over time.</div></div>
+1) You could take time alone without distraction and feel in your heart what most matters to you, and how you can act in service of it.
+2) Ask yourself what would be the most meaningful life you could imagine.
+3) Notice what brings you special joy and or sparks curiosity, and build on those things.
+4) Ask people around you when they have noticed you being the most joyful, enlivened, and engaged in life.
+5) Notice what you feel angry about.
+Your anger can show you what you care about, or an injustice you want to make right.<br/><br/>If you do not get a clear answer quickly, have patience and keep asking these questions over time.</div></div>

 ### References